pichuchuchu/CSST104/README.md

 ### Table of Contents

-1. Exercise 1
+1. Exercise 1 (Introduction to Data Manipulation and Visualization)
-2. Exercise 2
+2. Exercise 2 (Exploratory Data Analysis with a focus on different datasets)
-3. Exercise 3
+3. Exercise 3 (In-depth Data Analysis and Visualization of a hardware store dataset)
 4. Simple and Multiple Linear Regression
 5. Logistic Regression
 6. Predicting Feedback on Online Food Orders Using Logistic Regression